SenthilNayagan/senthilnayagan.github.io/_posts/data/olap-datastore/apache-pinot/2022-11-15-introduction-to-apache-pinot.markdown

 The Pinot controller is really the brains of the cluster, and it takes care of cluster membership, figuring out what data is located on which server, and performing query routing.
 Pinot controller hosts Apache Helix (for cluster management), and together they are responsible for managing all the other components of the cluster.

+The Pinot controller has a user interface that lets us access and query Pinot tables.
+We can also use this user interface to add, edit, or delete schema and table configurations.
+We can access the user interface via controller's port (`http://localhost:9000`); port `9000` is the default controller's port.

 ### Minion

 TODO